-2. In a browser, go to https://<public_IP_address>.

-▲ Not secure | https://129.146.127.23/login

-The default username is "opc" for FortiOS 5.6.x, 6.0.0, and 6.0.1, and "admin" for FortiOS 6.0.2 and later versions for new installations.
-For upgrades (such as from FortiOS 6.0.1 to 6.0.2), the exiting opc user is kept.
+2. In a browser, go to https://<public_IP_address.
+The default username is "admin" for new installations.
+For upgrades, the existing opc user is kept.
 The default password is the OCID.
 You can find the OCID as shown:

 3. Once logged in, FortiOS prompts for a license file.
 You can obtain licenses through any Fortinet partner.
 If you do not have a partner, contact Fortinet for assistance in purchasing a license.
 After you purchase a license or obtain an evaluation license (60-day term), you receive a PDF with an activation code.
 Go to Customer Service & Support and create a new account or log in with an existing account.